List of largest birds

-The bird with the largest wingspan is the wandering albatross (Diomedea exulans) of the Sub-Antarctic oceans.
+The largest wingspan of any extant bird is that of the wandering albatross (Diomedea exulans) of the Sub-Antarctic oceans.
 The largest dimensions found in this species are an approximate head-to-tail length of 1.44 m and a wingspan of 3.65 m.

+The largest bird of all time was likely the elephant bird Aepyornis maximus, which was estimated to have weighed 275-1000 kg and stood at 3 m tall.

+The largest wingspan of all time likely belonged to Pelagornis sandersi at roughly 5.2 m (17 ft).
+P. sandersi was also likely the largest bird to ever fly.